 The KZN Midlands, and the Karkloof in particular, has a colourful history.

 The area played host to two prominent historical figures.
-One being to this day, a relative unknown.
-The other, the “Father of the Nation”.
+One being the “Father of the Nation.”
+The other, to this day, a relative unknown.

-Before the Wright Brothers had even conceived of the idea of flying, John Goodman Houshold took a few practice runs in our very own Karkloof!
+Before the Wright Brothers had even thought about flying, John Goodman Houshold took a few practice runs in our very own Karkloof!
 Between 1871 and 1875, Goodman Houshold launched at least two flights from den Magtenburg, just outside Spitzkop Farm.
 What a pity his name will never be as synonomous with flight as that of the famed Wright Brothers.